 Candles are considered cosmetics and also include their own set of key laws and standards for candle labeling.
 Labeling... standards vary in various states and countries when it comes to language, fire safety, type of candle (scented and citronella candles have special rules, for instance), and more.

 Make sure you include any warning labels, as necessary.
 Learn how candle warning labels came about through Jim Becker, president of Candle Solutions.
 Because candles inherently have an open flame, there are issues with potential fires and safety hazards.

 04 of 08

-Blue Aspen Originals has this great article about making easy cigar band labels for your soap.
-They're simple to make, protect the soap while still allowing you to see and smell it, and allow for the soap to "breathe."
-Many beginning soap makers use cigar band labels as their first.Continue to 5 of 8 below.
+Blue Aspen Originals provides information on making easy Cigar Band Labels for your soap.
+They're simple to make, protect the soap while permitting you to see and smell it, and allow the soap to "breathe."
+Many beginner-level soap makers use Cigar Band Labels as their first labeling system.
+To make it easy, their guide provides step-by-step instructions on creating your own clip art, wallpaper, and label set-up for your soaps.Continue to 5 of 8 below.

 05 of 08